 This strategy involves buying a fixed amount of cryptocurrency at regular intervals, akin to a regular savings plan.
 You don’t have to worry about what the current market trends are.
 You simply purchase to accumulate your chosen cryptocurrencies over time, regardless of price.

-Dollar cost averaging has to be the simplest investment strategy ever thought of.
+Dollar-cost averaging has to be the simplest investment strategy ever thought of.
 It works particularly well for those who are too busy to, or just don’t want to, learn how to read market charts.
 You end up buying more crypto when the price is low and less crypto when the price is high.
-Regardless, you total crypto holdings gradually increase over time.
+Regardless, your total crypto holdings gradually increase over time.